-I got put off the bus in the middle of the countryside near the Kilkenny-Tipperary border in a little village called Ninemilehouse.
-I'd been caught using a disabled pass that disabilitypass somebody had given to me.
-More accurately, I was given the opportunity to get off the bus, and I took it.
+I got put off the bus in the middle of the countryside near the Kilkenny-Tipperary border in a little village called Nine Mile House.
+I'd been caught using a disability pass that somebody had given to me.

 With two stops in-between, I had to show the pass three times.
-In Clonmel and in Cahir I had brief conversations with the bus drivers.
+In Clonmel and in Cahir I talked briefly with the bus drivers.
 This was the downfall of my time with a disability pass that didn't belong to me bad planning due to a gimpy feeling, probably.

 A capped uniformed guy boarded in Carraig-on-Suir, and began asking everybody for tickets, front to back.